kangst3r/Edimension-Deadline-Bot/README.md

 # eDimension Deadline Bot

-Telegram bot that sends upcoming deadline reminders from your eDimension calendar, runs free on GitHub Actions.
+A Telegram bot that sends you deadline reminders from your eDimension calendar.
+Runs for free on GitHub Actions, no server required.

 ## Features

 - 14-day lookahead window
-- Colour-coded urgency (🔴 ≤3 days, 🟠 ≤7 days, 🟢 ≤14 days)
+- Colour-coded urgency (🔴 3 days or less, 🟠 7 days or less, 🟢 14 days or less)
-- Events sorted by due date ascending
+- Events sorted by due date
-- Runs 3× daily automatically
+- Runs 3 times a day automatically
-- No server needed — powered entirely by GitHub Actions
+- Powered entirely by GitHub Actions, no server needed

 ## Prerequisites